cuhHub/Noir/README.md

 ## 📚 Overview
 Noir is a framework for Stormworks: Build and Rescue designed to (metaphorically!) hold your hand in some areas with addon development, while also giving you a neat way of organizing your addon.

+Noir contains libraries that provide helpful functions to use throughout your code.
+They can be found in `Noir.Libraries`.

+Noir also contains default services which can be found in `Noir.Services`.
+(TODO)

 ## ❔ Example
 Let's say your addon needs to spawn objects, then despawn them after some time.
 You can create something called a `Service` that handles this.